Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/README.md

 [examples](https://github.com/Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/tree/master/examples/IronPythonApp).

 ### IronPython Stubs

-In order to comfortly use the library with IronPython it's better to utilize [stubs](https://github.com/Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/tree/master/stubs).
+In order to conveniently use the library with IronPython it's better to utilize [stubs](https://github.com/Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/tree/master/stubs).
 They can be downloaded in [releases](https://github.com/Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/releases).